TradeIdeasPhilip/compress/README.md

 Just separating the print command from all the others did a lot.
 (The print command copies a string from the table to the output.
-It is by far the most command command.)
+It is by far the most common command.)
 Eventually I made a complete state machine saying what was and wasn't legal at any time.
 That helped even more.